ezili_sm_button

 Haiti struggles to survive within a hostile American Mediterranean, struggles to be how it was born to be - independent, free, Vodun, African and Kreyol.

-It's been a long and tiresome struggle to return to source.
-But, Haitians are still the pioneers of this human rights struggle in this Hemisphere, pioneers of a more than 200-year struggle post independence and a pre-independence struggle that began in 1503 when the first African enslaved was forcibly brought to Haiti to work the Europeans' plantations.
-So, for over 500 years we've toiled in this scorching furnace made of this earth for Black and Brown by the US/Euro white settlers.
+But, Haitians are still the pioneers of this human rights struggle in this Hemisphere, pioneers of a more than 200-year struggle, post independence, and a pre-independence struggle that began in 1503 when the first African enslaved was forcibly brought to Haiti to work the Europeans' plantations.

-The amalgamated Africans who became Haitian in the land of the Taino on the Island of Haiti are an ancient people with ancient wisdom, memories and mythologies.
+The amalgamated Africans who became Haitian in the land of the Tainos on the Island of Haiti are an ancient people with ancient wisdom, memories and mythologies.
 Their direct African ancestors reached Europe some 50 thousand years ago and according to the most advance scientific mitochondria/ DNA evidence, (See Discovery Channels the Real Eve), the Neanderthals original to Europe, Central Asia and the Middle East apparently eventually died out when brought into contact with modern humans, the descendants of Africa (Cro-Magnons).
 But sometimes one wonders...
-For who but a sort of Neanderthal would commit the crimes of genocide to the degree of the European tribes: 100 million Africans slaughtered in the Maafa (European Slave Trade) not including those sentient beings enslaved and slaughtered in the European Mediterranean slave trade; the European’s Amerindian genocide in the Americas; the over 100 million, mostly Black and Brown, slaughtered in the two European world wars and their Cold War of the 20th century and 80 million suffering Russians passing through the Russian gulags (prison system) over the course of the Cold War…not to mention 1000 years of incessant European tribal warfare before going global beginning in 1492 to the present, or, the crusades, the Spanish inquisition, the European witch hunts, the Jewish holocaust, the Japanese civilians killed when the US dropped the nuclear bomb on Hiroshima (130,000 killed) and on Nagasaki (70,000 killed), et al.
+For who but a sort of Neanderthal would commit the crimes of genocide to the degree of the European tribes: 100 million Africans slaughtered in the Maafa (European Slave Trade), not including those sentient beings enslaved and slaughtered in the European Mediterranean slave trade; the European’s Amerindian genocide in the Americas; the over 100 million, mostly Black and Brown, slaughtered in the two European world wars and their Cold War of the 20th century and 80 million suffering Russians passing through the Russian gulags (prison system) over the course of the Cold War…not to mention 1000 years of incessant European tribal warfare before going global beginning in 1492 to the present, or, the crusades, the Spanish inquisition, the European witch hunts, the Jewish holocaust, the Japanese civilians killed when the US dropped the nuclear bomb on Hiroshima (130,000 killed) and on Nagasaki (70,000 killed), et al.

 Haitians are an ancient people as old as Vodun.
 This generation of Haitians are in the process of reclaiming the Haitian – konesans - narrative.
 “Pale Fransè pa vle di lespri.”